suchandler96/gem5-NVDLA/bsc-util/nvdla_utilities/README.md

 ```
 The output file with a suffix of ".nvdla" (e.g., fast-math.nvdla) is the "loadable" to be loaded by NVDLA_runtime;

 3. Follow the instructions at [NVDLA Virtual Platform documentation](http://nvdla.org/vp.html#running-the-virtual-simulator-from-docker) to run the docker version of VP.
-Note the commands in NVDLA documentation let the user to mount the host machine's `/home` directory to the docker's, making it possible to transfer files between the host machine and docker container;
+Note the commands in NVDLA documentation let the user mount the host machine's `/home` directory to the docker's, making it possible to transfer files between the host machine and docker container;
 ```
-    # if run for the first time, need to pull by `docker pull nvdla/vp`
+    # if run for the first time:
+    docker pull nvdla/vp
     docker run -it -v /home:/home nvdla/vp

+    # if one has run before, use docker exec instead of docker run to avoid another container to be instantiated
     cd /usr/local/nvdla
     export SC_LOG="outfile:sc.log;verbosity_level:sc_debug;csb_adaptor:enable;dbb_adaptor:enable;sram_adaptor:enable"
-    mv /path/to/nvdla/sw/prebuilt/x86/fast-math.nvdla ./
+    mv /path/to/nvdla/sw/prebuilt/x86-ubuntu/fast-math.nvdla ./
     mv fast-math.nvdla lenet.nvdla      # simply a rename
     cp /path/to/gem5-NVDLA/bsc-util/nvdla_utilities/example_usage/LeNet/LeNet_caffe_model/eight_invert.pgm ./
     aarch64_toplevel -c aarch64_nvdla.lua